Breastfeeding at Miami Valley Hospital

 Breastfeeding Services at MVH

-Our lactation consultants are available from 7:00 am to 11:00 pm most days to provide support to our breastfeeding patients.
-We also assist mothers with babies in the NICU (Neonatal Intensive Care Unit) with pumping and/or breastfeeding.
-Moms receive a follow-up phone call from a consultant within 48 hours after being discharged from MVH.
+Our lactation consultants are available from 7:00 am to 11:00 pm most days to provide support to our breastfeeding moms.
+We also assist mothers of babies in the Neonatal Intensive Care Unit with pumping and/or breastfeeding.
+Moms receive a follow-up phone call from a consultant within 48 hours after being discharged from Miami Valley Hospital.

-Mothers, even those who did not deliver at MVH, can schedule an appointment with our lactation consultants.
-To learn more about breastfeeding service, call our Lactation office at (937) 208-6160.
+Mothers, even those who did not deliver at Miami Valley Hospital, can schedule an appointment with our lactation consultants.
+To learn more about our breastfeeding service, call our Lactation office at (937) 208-6160.

 Breastfeeding Education and Support

-MVH offers a Breastfeeding Success class.
-It is a two and a half hour class and costs only $25.
-To register, please call (927) 208-2229.
+Miami Valley Hospital offers a Breastfeeding Success class.
+It is a two-and-a-half hour class and costs only $30.
+To register, please call (927) 208-BABY.

 Learn more about our Childbirth Education classes.

 In the event that Mother and Baby are separated due to medical necessity, a breast pump will be provided for use during the hospital stay.
 If you are interested in renting a pump after discharge, please contact the Lactation office at (937) 208-6160 for rental station information.

 Breastfeeding is a natural part of life, a system that has worked well since the beginning of time, but problems can happen.
 So, what can you do if problems occur?